aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 In most production Kubernetes environments, you should have dedicated nodes for control plane and etcd to ensure stability and reserve resources for system workloads.
 In Kubernetes, that is done through Taints and Tolerations, as you can see here.

-> You can learn more about best-practices for production Kubernetes clusters here: https://kubernetes.io/docs/setup/production-environment/#production-control-plane
+> You can learn more about best practices for production Kubernetes clusters here: https://kubernetes.io/docs/setup/production-environment/#production-control-plane

 ![rancher-manager-nodes](/static/images/content/21-rancher-nodes.png)